paulrobertlloyd/paulrobertlloyd-v4/src/articles/2017/07/le_havre/index.md

 ![Detailing on concrete column.](concrete_chic.jpg 'To see such detailing on a column made of concrete was quite unexpected.')

 No such damage was to be found on the city’s unavoidable signature building, Saint Joseph’s Church.
 One of two buildings in the city designed by Perret, it [looks like something from another planet][7].
-Its 170m-tall spire resembles <cite>Doctor Who</cite>’s sonic screwdriver, and entering the building is to be teleported to a temple on an alien planet.
+Its 170m-tall spire resembles ""Doctor Who""’s sonic screwdriver, and entering the building is to be teleported to a temple on an alien planet.
 Climbing up one corner of the spire, a tightly wound staircase only intensifies its vertigo inducing effect.
 Thankfully, this wasn’t open to the public, saving me the torment of reluctantly climbing the damn thing.
 Also of note is Marguerite Huré’s stunning kaleidoscopic stained glass, whose various shades transition to white as they reach the top, enhancing this building’s already dizzying majesty.

 ![Sketch of Hôtel de Ville.](hotel_de_ville.png 'During my trip I took the time to sit down and draw.
 Here’s a quick sketch of *Hôtel de Ville*{lang="fr"}.')